Coronavirus Updates: The latest information on campus operations and preventative measures. COVID-19 Website

 This track is ideal for students interested in pursuing a career in computer science immediately after receiving their diploma, as well as those who are interested in graduate study in the field.

 This major is a great option for students whose first major is in a discipline where computing plays a significant role.

 Trinity's distinctive curriculum, global opportunities, and emphasis on economic applications gives students the challenging and rewarding experience of studying economic principles in theoretical economics, economics and law, economics and business, international economics, economics and public policy, and general economics.

 A B.S. in engineering science features design at its core.
 Students take at least one design course per semester, with emphasis on creativity, critical thinking, and the development of decision-making skills.
 They also complete a major design project each year that ties classroom learning to practical experience.

 The B. A. in English requires 39 hours from courses offered in the department with at least 15 hours coming from lower division courses and at least 21 hours from upper division classes.
 In addition, the major requires completion of the senior experience.

 The major in environmental studies offers opportunities for specialized study in three concentrations: environmental science, environmental policy, and environmental arts and humanities.

 The major in French consists of upper-division courses taught in French, as well as a study abroad or language immersion component.
-French courses range from Medieval French literature to Romance Linguistics, as well as period literary courses.
+French courses range from language to cinema, as well as literature courses.